 Wow!
 That behavior is not common.

-Jesus was revealing Timeless (eternal) Truth to Nicodemus.
-To even see the Kingdom of God, a person must have already been born again.
-Nicodemus blew right past that revelation from the Master, as he got hung up on the whole birthing thing.
+Jesus was revealing Timeless (eternal) Truth to Nicodemus: To even see the Kingdom of God, a person must have already been born again!
+Nicodemus blew right past that revelation from the Master, as he got hung up on the whole birthing process.

 Perhaps you know someone who, like Nicodemus, is still trying to determine their role in the new birth process?

 Jesus revealed even more Timeless (eternal) Truth: He clarified the meaning of the phrase born again as he declared that in order to enter the kingdom of God a person must have been born BOTH of water AND of Spirit.

 Question: What does “born of water” mean?
 What is the significance of water birth?

 Hint: It has nothing to do with being born in a bathtub or a pond.
 And it has nothing to do with being baptized, be that by full immersion in water or having been lightly sprinkled with a few droplets of special water as an infant.

 Answer: Water birth is the first criteria for seeing and entering the Kingdom of God.
 Being born of woman, being born from flesh, is being born out of water – “My water broke...
 The baby is coming!”